cython/cython/docs/src/tutorial/strings.rst

     int process_string(const char* s);
     const unsigned char* look_up_cached_string(const unsigned char* key);

-Cython does not currently have support for the "const" modifier in the language, but it allows users to make the necessary declarations at a textual level.
+Cython does not currently have support for the ``const`` modifier in the language, but it allows users to make the necessary declarations at a textual level.